edgeimpulse/workshop-devsummit2021-portenta/README.md

     ./arduino-build.sh --flash
     ```

-### With Arduino IDE
+#### With Arduino IDE

 1. Open the `workshop-devsummit2021-portenta.ino`, select the **Arduino Portenta H7 (M7 core)** board and the Flash Split **2 MB M7 + M4 in SDRAM**.
 1. Build and flash the application using the **Upload** button.

-## Using your own exported Arduino library

-Extract the contents of the exported **Arduino** library and replace `src/edge-impulse-sdk/`, `src/tflite-model/` and `src/model-parameters/` folders in the project
-accordingly.
-Next rebuild the application.
+### Running the model

+Once the application has been flashed, you can run the inference on the target with:

+`
+edge-impulse-run-impulse
+`

 ## Troubleshooting